davesteele/shoogle/debian/shoogle.1.md

 The "API Path" for an API method is of the form "SERVICE:VERSION.RESOURCE.METHOD".

 For the '`show`' command, this parameter is optional, and may be truncated.
-For instance, if it is ommitted, a list of Services is shown.
+For instance, if it is omitted, a list of Services is shown.
 If the method name is left off, a list of methods is shown.
 For a full path, detail in the method inputs and outputs is shown.

 For the '`execute`' command, this defines the method to be called.